How to Transcribe Educational Videos for Kids and Young Learners in 2026

 Recording Classroom Sessions

-Consent: Obtain appropriate permissions before recording virtual classroom sessions with other students.
+Consent: Get appropriate permissions before recording virtual classroom sessions with other students.

 Privacy: If sharing transcripts, redact other students' names and personal information.